johentsch/ms3/docs/reference.rst

 Developers' Reference
 =====================

+The library installs a couple of commands to your system.
+The documentation for these commands can be found :ref:`below <cli_doc>` or by executing ``ms3 -h``.

-When using ms3, we are dealing with four main object types:
+When using ms3 as a module, we are dealing with four main object types:

 1. :py:class:`~ms3.score.MSCX` objects hold the information of a single parsed MuseScore file;